yashsharma044/FramexWeb/README.md

+🎬 FramexWeb

+FramexWeb is a movie discovery web application powered by the TMDB API.
-steps to setup in local :
+Follow the steps below to run the project on your local machine.

+🚀 Local Setup
+1️⃣ Clone the repository
-1. git clone
+git clone <repo-url>
+cd FramexWeb

+2️⃣ Install dependencies
-2. npm install
+npm install

-3. create .env.local file in your local system VITE_TMDB_API_KEY=
+3️⃣ Add environment variables

+Create a file named .env.local in the root directory and add the following keys:

+VITE_TMDB_API_KEY=
 VITE_BASE_URL=

-   you can get these api keys from tmdb movie api
+🔑 You can get these API keys from the TMDB Movie API dashboard.

-4. npm run dev
+4️⃣ Start the development server npm run dev

+If everything is set up correctly, FramexWeb will now be running locally 🎉 Happy coding! 💻🔥